TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-09-30-on-microservices.md

 ![{{ page.main-image-alt }}]({{ page.main-image }})

 Much has been written about [microservices](https://en.wikipedia.org/wiki/Microservices) as an architectural pattern.
-I have worked with them for a many years, and have thoughts on when they make sense and the consequences of using them.
+I have worked with them for many years, and have thoughts on when they make sense and the consequences of using them.

 ## What are microservices?